-- 14:5.1 Notice of "unassignment" shall be given to the employee upon knowledge of such "unassignment." - 14:5.2 The least senior certificated employee in a seniority classification within a building/program will be declared unassigned/excessed unless the sending or receiving school's program or human physical resources utilization requires a particular employee's certification and qualifications or where it is necessary to satisfy requirements of law, court order, or diversity.
-Seniority is as defined in Article 16. - During the voluntary transfer period, unassigned employees will have the opportunity to view a list of all known vacancies posted on the District website.
+- Notice of "unassignment" shall be given to the employee upon knowledge of such "unassignment." - The least senior certificated employee in a seniority classification within a building/ program will be declared unassigned/excessed unless the sending or receiving school's program or human physical resources utilization requires a particular employee's certification and qualifications or where it is necessary to satisfy requirements of law, court order, or diversity.
+Seniority is as defined in Article 16. - 14:5.3 Unassigned employees will have the opportunity to view a list of all known vacancies posted on the District website.
 Such employees will state their preferences as to the positions and return the list to the Human Resources Office on or before the date indicated.
-Unassigned employees shall have the right to complete a voluntary transfer request within 10 days of being declared unassigned.
+Unassigned employees shall have the right to complete a voluntary transfer request.